bbartling/generic-react-app/README.md

 # generic-react-app
-generic react Typescript app to make into other things.
-Has a login screen and JWT type authentication.
+Generic react Typescript app to make into other things.
+Uses Docker, self signed certs for tls with ngnix, and a login screen and JWT type authentication.

 ## Make sure Docker and Dockercompose are setup
 ```bash